 David Baker (Spaceflight) is chair of this Group.
 Membership includes Kelvin Long (JBIS), John Becklake (Space Chronicle), Alistair Scott and Keith Wright.
 (Corresponding Terry Henley (Odyssey Newsletter).

 It is “Responsible for production of the monthly issues of Spaceflight and JBIS, two supplements (Space Chronicle) per year and Voyage together with preparation and publication of periodic special promotional, publicity, website, social media and other material delegated to it by the Council via the Finance and General Purposes Group.”

-The group is discussing all aspects of the BIS and its operation with regard to its recovery and future success, and considering operations not currently overseen by other action groups.
+The Committee is discussing all aspects of the BIS and its operation with regard to its recovery and future success, and considering operations not currently overseen by other action groups.
 This includes bringing more business focus to the Society, making it more outward-looking and in particular looking at marketing, communications, and the service the BIS delivers to its members.
 The group also considers vision, strategy, the management of the BIS, and communication within the Society.
 The group reports to the Council.

 Officially named “Project Icarus: son of Daedalus – flying closer to another star”, this project was initially discussed in 2008 from discussions between Kelvin Long and Marc Millis, then at the NASA Glenn Research Centre.
 Subsequently, the project was founded by Long and Richard Obousy and formally launched in September 2009 in London.
 The papers for this event were eventually published in a special issue of the Journal of the British Interplanetary Society (2010 issue, V62)

 Project Icarus is an initiative of the US based Tau Zero Foundation in collaboration with The British Interplanetary Society.
 It has the full support of the original Project Daedalus Study Group and they are involved in an advisory capacity.